Bede is an artist with a long time interest in the lives of the saints.

 Grigio’s First Appearance

 One evening in 1852, Don Bosco was crossing late through a rough section of Turin, known as the Valdocco.
 He traveled cautiously as he had been attacked more than once.
 There were many anti-clerical factions in Italy at that time.
 Suddenly a huge gray dog trotted up to him.
-He was startled at first, but as the dog showed signs of friendliness, Don Bosco let him walk along with him.
+The good priest was startled at first, but as the dog showed signs of friendliness, he let him walk along with him.
 When they arrived at the gate of his home, known as the Oratory, the dog trotted away.
 This same scenario occurred every time he had to walk home late.
 The dog would appear out of nowhere, accompany Don Bosco to his home, and then disappear.
 He named the dog Grigio, (GREE-jo), “the gray one.”

 “Is he a Ghost?”